mycarta/mycarta/README.md

   <img width="500" src="https://mycarta.files.wordpress.com/2019/04/matrix_sorted_predictors.png">
 </p>

-- At the [2020 FORCE Machine Predicted Lithology challenge](https://xeek.ai/challenges/force-well-logs/overview), I used Ipywidget's interactive and the awesome [`missingno`](https://github.com/ResidentMario/missingno) library to enable browsing exploration wells in the North Sea using a widget and check the chosen well's curves completeness, on the fly, as shown below (you can read more about it [in here](https://mycarta.wordpress.com/2020/09/19/geoscience-machine-learning-bits-and-bobs-data-completeness) ):
+- At the [2020 FORCE Machine Predicted Lithology challenge](https://xeek.ai/challenges/force-well-logs/overview), I used Ipywidget's interactive and the awesome [`missingno`](https://github.com/ResidentMario/missingno) library to enable browsing exploration wells in the North Sea using a widget and check the chosen well's curves completeness, on the fly, as shown below (you can read more about it [in here](https://mycarta.wordpress.com/2020/09/19/geoscience-machine-learning-bits-and-bobs-data-completeness), and try the tool in [this Jupyter notebook](https://github.com/mycarta/Force-2020-Machine-Learning-competition_predict-lithology-EDA/blob/master/Interactive_data_inspection_and_visualization_by_well.ipynb)):
 <p align="center">
   <img width="500" src="https://mycarta.files.wordpress.com/2020/09/missingno_completeness_animation-1.gif">
 </p>